 These rules then made their way into Chainmail in 1971, where they apply to all missile fire apart from gunpowder and catapults.
-Fourteen years after Charlie Sweet first published them, the values for the number firing and the number of targets killed for the dice ranges remain constant.
+Fourteen years after Charlie Sweet first published them, the values for the number firing and the number of targets killed for the dice ranges remain basically constant.

 In the open and collaborative community of wargaming, these sorts of appropriations were the rule, not the exception.
 Don Featherstone anthologized rules from early zines like the War Game Digest in his books throughout the 1960s with little by way of credit to original authors.
 What is perhaps most striking about Perren's use of Sweet's rules is that they were largely confined to this missile mechanism - largely.
 As both Perren and Gygax have Swiss ancestry, they lavished attention on the legendary Swiss pikemen of medieval times, and we should probably perceive a chain of connection from Sweet to Perren to the LGTSA rules to Chainmail on that subject as well.